 - Spoon batter into 12 muffin cup tins lined with paper cupcake liners.
 Bake for 20 minutes or until the muffins spring back when lightly touched.

 - Remove muffins from pans immediately and place on a wire rack to cool.

 - Combine 1 tbsp. lemon juice with powdered sugar in a small bowl.
 Drizzle glaze evenly over cooled muffins.

 You can also find my blueberry muffin recipe here, which can be made regular or gluten free.

 Now that I’ve picked blueberries, I can tell you for sure that freshness makes a huge difference!
 There’s no comparison between these just-picked berries and what you find in the grocery store from who-knows-where, picked who-knows-when.
-It’s well worth the effort to come out and get some farm fresh berries!
+It’s well worth the effort to come out and get some farm fresh berries.
 They were sooo sweet and delicious, not bitter like the ones in the chain stores can be.
-I also really appreciate the fact that Minka Farm’s berries are chemical-free.
+I also really appreciate the fact that this farm’s berries are chemical-free.

-For a comprehensive listing of farms and farmer’s markets searchable by county, visit NC Farm Fresh.
+For a comprehensive listing of North Carolina farms and farmer’s markets searchable by county, visit NC Farm Fresh.

 Don’t miss out this season!
 Go get some farm fresh blueberries while you can.
 Enjoy! 🙂